Cyber Security Articles & News

 Linux is a flexible, open-source, community-developed system used for computers, mobile devices, servers, mainframes, and other embedded devices.
 It is the most commonly supported operating system (OS), offering hardware resource management, application launch and administration, and user interfaces.

-Their Goal Is to Disarm Black Hats
+Their Goal Is To Disarm Black Hat Hackers

-They Are Masters of Social Engineering
+They Are Social Engineering Masters

-They Live by Their Own Rules
+They Live By Their Own Rules

-Know Your Attacker, and Protect Your System!
+Know Your Threat Actor and Protect Your Cyber Security System

-According to Sun Tzu in the Art of War, “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
-If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
+According to Sun Tzu in The Art of War, “If you know the enemy and know yourself, you need not fear the result of a hundred battles.
+If you know yourself but not the enemy, for every victory gained, you will also suffer a defeat.
 If you know neither the enemy nor yourself, you will succumb in every battle.”

-To protect your valuable data and business network systems you must know yourself and your enemy.
+To protect your valuable data and business network systems, you must know yourself and your enemy.

 Mitigating the risks of cyber threats requires that you understand the types of hackers threatening your business, analyze your systems and processes through comprehensive pentesting services, and implement prioritized security action steps.

+Are you ready to drastically mitigate your cyber security risks?
 Download this checklist to learn how to protect your organization and avoid cyber threats in 5 ½ easy steps.

 New call-to-action